Moddable-OpenSource/moddable/documentation/base/worker.md

 The Web Worker specification requires assumes that all Workers are preemptively scheduled.
 On some microcontrollers, preemptive scheduling is impractical (too much memory required) or nearly impossible (not supported by the host RTOS).

 Each host of the Moddable SDK runtime decided whether to support multiple virtual machines.
 If it does, it then decides whether to support preemptive or cooperative scheduling.
 The ESP8266 runtime is built on a cooperative task model and so implements cooperative scheduling of virtual machines.
-The ESP32 is built on FreeRTOS, a preemptively scheduled RTOS, an so supports preemptive scheduling.
+The ESP32, Qualcomm QCA4020, and Nordic nRF52 runtimes are built on FreeRTOS, a preemptively scheduled RTOS, and so support preemptive scheduling.
+For FreeRTOS, workers run at priority 1 (where 0 is the lowest level of priority).
 When deciding whether to use multiple virtual machines in a project, check to see what is supported by the host runtime.

 ## xsbug support
 The debugger for the XS virtual machine, `xsbug`, supports working with multiple virtual machines simultaneously.
 Each virtual machine appears in a separate tab with the name of the module path used to initialize the worker.